Gradient-based Optimisation of Modulation Effects: BF-2 Flanger

-The ESR results for the pedal with no feedback (BF-2-A) are shown in Fig.~\ref{fig:voilins_bf2}a).
-Models trained on the Tri input with $N=1024$ give the best results with the minimum and median ESR both at around \SI{-16}{\dB} (2.5\%).
-The models trained on the chirp inputs (with Tri pre-emphasis filter) produce poor results for all $N$, with the best-case results only slightly better than the trivial threshold.
-As shown in Fig.~\ref{fig:bf2-A_specs}, even in the best case the models learn an incorrect LFO trajectory.
-A possible explanation for this discrepancy is non-linearity in the target pedal.
-In this case low-pass filtering at the output vs using a low-passed input signal are not equivalent.
+The models trained on the chirp inputs (with Tri pre-emphasis filter) produce poor results for all $N$, with the best-case results only slightly better than the trivial threshold. \new[As shown in Fig.~\ref{fig:bf2-A_specs}b-c), models trained on these inputs produce output spectrograms that differ significantly from the target.
+The discrepancy between these results compared with the the Tri results may potentially be due to some non-linearity in the target pedal --- in this case low-pass filtering at the input vs output would not be equivalent.]

-The modelling of the pedal with feedback (BF-2-B) was overall less successful, as shown by the results in Fig.~\ref{fig:voilins_bf2}b).
+\new[\textbf{BF-2-B results}: ]the modelling of the pedal with feedback (BF-2-B) was overall less successful, as shown by the results in Fig.~\ref{fig:voilins_bf2}b).
 Here the best-case result (Tri, $N=2048$) is an ESR of \SI{-6}{\dB} (25\%).
 The target and output spectrograms under these conditions are shown in Fig.~\ref{fig:bf2-B_specs}.
 The model appears to learn the correct LFO trajectory, but underestimates the amount of feedback: the spectral peaks are much narrower in the target spectrogram than the model output.
 Further work is required here to resolve this problem.
 Perhaps a more physically accurate feedback mechanism would give better results, such as including another filter in the feedback path, but initial experiments on this were found to be unsuccessful.